djhunt-ibm/agentic-ai-client-bootcamp/usecases/ask-hr/assets/hands-on-lab-askhr.md

 <img width="1000" alt="image" src="hands-on-lab-assets/image8.png">

 40. Under "input", put "Hello!
-What's your name?" in name section and "What's your new address" in new_address section.
-Then click on "Publish".
+What's your name?" in the name section and "What's your new address" in the new_address section.
+Then, click on "Publish".
 <img width="1000" alt="image" src="hands-on-lab-assets/image8.5.png">